|

 Working Elephants

 Also for the elephants this was not fun.
-They waited for hours to carry these foreigners to the former palace of the Rajpoots.
-The customary elegant gait of the gray giants got slightly lost in this process.
+They waited for hours to carry these foreigners to the former palace of the

 The way up to the Amer fort

-Standing here on top gave one an idea of the size of the former town, which was surrounded by an imposing wall.
+Standing here on top gave one an idea of the size of the former town, which

-This fortified palace is a wonderful example of the high quality architecture of the maharajas, many of whom sadly enough acquired their wealth and power through marauding and brutal wars.
+Town wall This fortified palace is a wonderful example of the high quality architecture of the maharajas, many of whom sadly enough acquired their wealth and power through marauding and brutal wars.
 When they were stripped of their privileges many of the palaces were turned into state museums or hotels in order to preserve them for the future.
 In rural areas the big kings were considered to be authorities and presided over court cases.
 Often liquid opium was distributed to cool the heated emotions.

-Back in town I was caught up in a festive parade with richly adorned elephants.
+Amer Palace Back in town I was caught up in a festive parade with richly adorned elephants.

 Adorned elephants